grscheller/scheller-linux-archive/grok/grokPython/pythagTriples/README.md

     -fs Use fast algorithm, but sort results a < b < c.
     -h  Print help message.
 ```
-Both algorithms only print triples with no common factors,
+Both algorithms only print triples with no common factors.
-that is `gcd(a,b,c) = 1`.

 ## Some design considerations:
 1. These algorithms generate pathagorean triples with no common factors.